- Consolidated Notes

 The net financial position shown in the cash flow statement represents total liquid funds as reported in the consolidated cash flow statement.

-As of the balance sheet closing date, other financial obligations arised from rental and lease agreements, mostly related to tangible assets and office space, for the following amounts:
+As of the balance sheet closing date, rental obligations for office space arised for the following amounts:

 There were no significant differences between the book value of the financial assets and liabilities reported and the fair values.

 The Group manages its capital (equity capital plus debt capital less cash and cash equivalents) with the goal of using financial flexibility to achieve its growth targets while at the same time optimising its financing costs.
 The overall capital management strategy has remained the same as in the previous year.

 Management reviews the capital structure at least once each half-year.
 The review covers the costs of capital, the security and collateral provided, and the open credit lines and credit opportunities.

 During the reporting year, the capital structure may be shown as follows: